Selling a home

-Deciding on the price at which to sell
+Deciding on the sale price

 Deciding who to sell to

-If you use an estate agent to sell your property, then it is unlawful to discriminate against someone because of their disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex or sexual orientation.
+If you use an estate agent to sell your property, it's illegal to discriminate against someone because of their disability, gender reassignment, pregnancy or maternity, race, religion or belief, sex or sexual orientation.

 Concluding the missives

-The sale of the property is not concluded until full agreement has been reached between your solicitor and the buyer's solicitor on the terms of the contract.
-This is achieved by a number of formal letters passing between the solicitors.
+The sale of the property isn't concluded until your solicitor and the buyer's solicitor have reached full agreement on the terms of the contract.
+This is achieved by several formal letters passing between the solicitors.
 This is technically known as 'concluding the missives'.

-Completion of the sale
+Completing the sale

 Discharging the loan

-If you still have an outstanding loan on the property this must now be paid off.
+If you still have an outstanding loan on the property, this must now be paid off.
 This will be dealt with by your solicitor, who will obtain a 'redemption statement' from the bank or building society and repay the loan from the proceeds of the sale of the property.